 - Broccoli: Contains high amounts of nutrients, vitamins, and minerals.
 Broccoli contains fiber, folic acid, potassium, magnesium, calcium, and vitamins A and C.

 - Spinach: Nutrient-dense vegetable that is also low in calories.
-Spinach contains calcium, iron, protein, zinc, folate, omega-4 fatty acids, niacin, antioxidants, vitamins A, B2, B6, C, and K.
+Spinach contains calcium, iron, protein, zinc, folate, omega-4 fatty acids, niacin, antioxidants, and vitamins A, B2, B6, C, and K.

 If you are shopping for the best dog food for your dog in supermarkets, make sure that the product you buy lists meat as its main ingredient.